 She styles for various commercial clients and magazines, including Good Homes, Dulux and TK Maxx/Homesense.

 Instastyle for your Living Space is her first book.
 It was released a few years ago, with the title Home for Now: making your rented flat or first home beautiful, and was inspired by Joanna’s own experience of renting.
-It’s been re-released in October 2018 under this new Instastyle title.
+It was re-released in 2018 under this new Instastyle title.

-The book contains images and tips from 15 real interiors, and each chapter covers a different area of the home.
+The book contains images and tips from 15 real interiors.
+Each chapter covers a different area of the home.

 The book promises quick styling fixes and they really do keep coming.